minewhat/slate/source/includes/_collection.md

 Parameter | Description
 --------- | -------------
-type  | The type of event to track('addtocart' in this case) product_id | The unique identifier of the product of the product you want us to track. parent_product_id | The unique identifier of the parent product(incase of variant products) you want us to track. sku | The sku of the item quantity | The quantity of items remaining in the stock bundle  | The array of items in bundle
+type  | The type of event to track('addtocart' in this case) pid | Product ID.
+The unique identifier of the product of the product you want us to track. parent_pid | Parent Product ID.
+The unique identifier of the parent product(incase of variant products) you want us to track. sku | The sku of the item qty | The quantity of items remaining in the stock bundle  | The array of items in bundle

 ### Bundle

 Array of individual products incase of bundle product

-Example: [{id: product_id, sku: sku, price: price}, ....]
+Example: [{pid: pid, sku: sku, price: price}, ....]

 Parameter | Description
 --------- | -------------
-product_id | The unique identifier of the product of the product you want us to track. sku | The sku of the item price | The price of product
+pid | Product ID.
+The unique identifier of the product of the product you want us to track. sku | The sku of the item price | The price of product